Cost of Hiring an Employee: 15 Areas To Consider

 13. Salary & Benefits

-Estimated Cost: At least eight hours at the hourly rate for an HR team member to research salary and benefits, plus several more hours to implement any benefit changes.
+Estimated Cost: At least eight hours at the hourly rate for an HR team member to research salary and benefits and implement changes.
+Additional cost for the actual salary of the new employee.

 Your salary needs to be competitive to attract high-quality candidates.
 Your HR department will need to do market research on salary compensation before hiring to ensure you’re paying at least roughly what your competitors are or even higher.
 Paying more can give you an advantage.